 Like all drugs, antibiotics have potential risks.

-Some people think of antibiotics as benign harmless drugs with no potential for serious harm.
-And for the most part that is true, especially for the ones taken as outpatients as pills or liquids.
+You may think of antibiotics as safe, harmless drugs with no potential for serious effects.
 Usually antibiotics are well tolerated and safe.
 But serious side effects are possible and dangerous, though rare.

 Here are some of the potential serious risks of popular frequently used antibiotics